shaysugg/Notes/iOS-study/2024 iOS Interview questions.md

 * Why it's a best practice to avoid AnyView?
 What are some alternatives for its usages?
 * How view cycles are being handled in SwiftUI? what are the differences between functions?
 * Explain viewModifiers unique features (state management) with an example. (validator)
+* Explain navigation patterns that you've used with SwiftUI?
 ## TDD
 * What is TDD?
 Explain it's common steps.
 * For which part of the code you should write tests and for each part you should not?